Hands as portraits

 When I was 16 years old, I was fortunate to have a part-time job working in the News Photo Department of the St. Petersburg Times.
 One Sunday afternoon it was particularly quiet so I took the opportunity to learn by studying photo contest entries from past years by some of the Times’ photographers.

-I was nearly half-way though a waist high stack of 16″ x 20″ prints when I came across an entry from the late 1950’s of a business man’s hands signing documents.
+I was nearly half-way through a waist-high stack of 16″ x 20″ prints when I came across an entry from the late 1950’s of a business man’s hands signing documents.
 I couldn’t believe my eyes.
 Veteran Times’ photographer, Johnnie Evans, had captured my father’s hands and to me, they were as recognizable as any facial portrait of him would have been.
 And, like any good portrait should, Johnnie captured a bit about who my father was at that point in time.